ALEC Exposed in Oklahoma-Banner.jpg

 • Reject mine exploration licenses or mine leases to companies that breach human rights during their operations in other countries or do not comply in those countries with environmental guidelines operating in Australia.

-• Government regulation, monitoring and policing of mining activities.
+* Government regulation, monitoring and policing of mining activities.

-• Independent population based public and environmental health research at abandoned and existing mine sites where people's health or aboriginal heritage is at risk or environments, fauna and flora threatened.
+existing mine sites where people's health or aboriginal heritage is at risk or

-• Additional independent health services for miners and former miners and their families.
+* Additional independent health services for miners and former miners and their families

-• Update to parity with United States EPA Health Investigation Levels, Environmental Investigation Levels, trigger and remediation levels for metals and chemicals.
+* Update to parity with United States EPA Health Investigation Levels, Environmental

-• Conduct a Review of scurity deposits to effectively fund the ""Mining Lands Rehabilitation Trust Fund to conduct effective remediation to protect human and environmental health.
+* Conduct a Review of security deposits to fund the effective remediation of legacy

 • Establish world best practice performance standards for the rehabilitation of all mine sites.